rcon420/sourcemod-mapchooser-extended/README.md

 # sourcemod-mapchooser-extended

-Extended version of the SourceMod MapChooser
-2021 version with Dynamic Mapcycle support - changes the mapcycle on the fly based on game state. :)
+MapChooser Extended  2021 version with Dynamic Mapcycle support - changes the mapcycle on the fly based on game state. :)

 --------------------------